carloskiki/oprf/README.md

 - Verifiable OPRF (VOPRF): An extension of the base OPRF protocol where the server also provides a proof that it used the correct key `k` in the computation of `F(k, x)`, which the client can verify without learning `k`.
-- Partial OPRF (POPRF): An extension to (VOPRF) where a shared input between the client and server is also used in the computation of `F(k, x)`.
+- Partial OPRF (POPRF): An extension to VOPRF where a shared input `y` between the client and server is also used in the computation: `F(k, x, y)`.

 ## TODO